bappygolder/CodeLibrary/README.md

 *Last Updated: 30 Nov 2015*

 ##About
 HTMLgold is a simple HTML project.
 The goal of the project is to the make a small collection of commonly used HTML available to the file so that new projects can easily be started.

 HTMLgold is free to use and will be managed and maintaned by me and my team.

-Feel free to contribute, update and get in touch:
+Feel free to contribute, update and get in touch.

 Cheers

-Bappy
+Bappy (Buppy)

 ##Bappy Golder <br/>
 <a href="http://bappygolder.com/">Website</a>  |  <a href="https://github.com/bappygolder">LinkedIn</a> |  <a href="https://au.linkedin.com/in/bappygolder">Twitter</a>